 - Fellow and Life Member, Worcester County Bar Foundation and Massachusetts Bar Foundation

-- Former Chairman of the Board of Trustees, Worcester State College
+- Former Chair of the Board of Trustees, Worcester State College

-- Former Chairman, Worcester Area Chamber of Commerce
+- Former Chair, Worcester Area Chamber of Commerce

-- Former Chairman, Worcester Regional Research Bureau, Inc.
+- Former Chair, Worcester Regional Research Bureau, Inc.

-- Former Chairman, United Way of Central Massachusetts, Inc.
+- Former Chair, United Way of Central Massachusetts, Inc.